Generic Name: levofloxacin (injection) (LEE voe FLOX a sin)

 What should I avoid while using levofloxacin?

-Avoid exposure to sunlight or tanning beds.
-Levofloxacin can make you sunburn more easily.
+Levofloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Levofloxacin side effects